-MCOM 341 students: Syllabus is online here.
-Follow me on Twitter for links to good readings, or search Twitter for the hashtag #mcom341.
-Instructions for submitting Topic and Resource List.
+MCOM358 students: Syllabus is here.
+Exercises are online here.
+Gradebook is here.
+Instructions for extra credit assignment.
+Follow me on Twitter for links to class-related readings, or search Twitter for the hashtag #mcom358.

 contact, internships, independent studies

 Need to get in touch with me?
 E-mail me